 We did make a yearly pilgrimage to Red River Beach on Labor Day because it was then possible to find a parking space and walk from the car to the water’s edge without tiptoeing around others’ blankets, towels and chairs.

 Our kids played at the shore like every other kid, and built a fort and watched it wash away.
-But at the end of the day they went home, leaving their beach paraphernalia in the garage for another year.

 I did enjoy my solitary winter walks on the beach, looking out at the steel gray water lapping at the jetties, and finding the perfect scallop shell to put in my pocket.
 That was more about stress release and contemplation than about having fun in the sun.
 The most amazing beach sight in 30 years was the cold winter that Cape Cod Bay’s shore in Orleans was littered with huge chunks of ice, rammed together by the tide into otherworldly sculptures.
 I think the photos I took that day were the best shore studies I ever captured.